 Jamie is pushing her plate away without eating.

 Jamie begins to eat breakfast.
-She puts on a show of gagging and suffering while eating.
-Mom is compassionate and firm at the same time.
+She gags and complains.
+Mom is compassionate to her daughter’s struggle.
+She doesn’t remove the food or become upset.
 Jamie finishes breakfast reluctantly.

 Later that afternoon, Mom revisits breakfast:

-Mom: “OK, but what I saw is that you felt anxious about eating what was on your meal plan.
-Would you like me to adjust how I responded to your anxiety about eating, or was it OK?”
+Mom: โOK, but what I saw is that you had trouble eating breakfast this morning.
+I sensed that you were feeling anxious and upset.
+Next time that happens, would you like me to change how I responded to your feelings, or was it OK?”

 Food Refusal & Picky Eating Printable Worksheets